ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Key features
 {: #key-features-on-cloud}

-The following are some of the key features for the {{site.data.keyword.powerSys_notm}}.
+The key features for the {{site.data.keyword.powerSys_notm}} On Cloud are as follows.

 #### Straightforward billing
 {: #straightforward-billing-on-cloud}